 As a companion piece to Dave’s post on missionaries, let’s talk about the approved missionary library.
 I have concerns about what missionaries study, know, and teach.
 The typical missionary develops far more motivation to read and study “the literature of the Church” than before the mission, but is far more restricted, although mission presidents have leeway to relax this.
 Certainly the primary content of missionary study should be scripture and the doctrine, but I think by narrowing the library too much, we miss real opportunities both for the missionaries themselves and the people they teach.

 Some Jewish reading recently has triggered some LDS thoughts and parallels.
-I jotted these down in between lengthy organic chemistry homework sessions, so they’re less refined than I’d like, but still important to get out there.
+I jotted these down between lengthy organic chemistry homework sessions, so they’re less refined than I’d like, but still important to get out there.
 (I’m trying to shed my perfectionist writing tendencies.)
 James Kugel is an insightful and approachable Hebrew Bible scholar.
 He’s also an Orthodox Jew who retired from Harvard to go live in Israel.
-Kugel’s How to Read the Bible details differences between how ancient and modern audiences understood the Bible and why, exposition which many people find disturbing or even undermining of faith.
+Kugel’s How to Read the Bible details how and why ancient and modern audiences understood the Bible differently, exposition which many people find disturbing or even undermining of faith.

 We have four missionaries in our ward, with ipads.
 They have complete access to the LDS.org library, but (per their mission president’s wishes) little else in terms of reading/enrichment material.
 I keep mentioning different books, as is my wont (see here, here, and here), and telling them “all you need to do is read,” so they’ve been frustrated at the apparent lack of access to “the good stuff.”